- School of Computer Science

 - Theory: algorithms, combinatorial optimization, computational geometry, cryptography, graph theory, logic and computation, programming languages, quantum computing, theory of computation, and scientific computing;

-- Systems: compilers, computer games, distributed systems, embedded and real-time systems, modelling and simulations, networks, software engineering;
+- Systems: compilers, computer games, distributed systems, embedded and real-time systems, modelling and simulations, networks, and software engineering;

 - Applications: bioinformatics, machine learning, robotics, computer animation, graphics, and vision.